alexishughes/calc3/notes/notes.md

 ###### News as at 2019-10-08 StreamTokenizer and StringTokenizer are deprecated.

 Oh well, will have to use Regex and possibly Scanner.
+I found out some info on Lex, Yacc and Jack bu tI think I will have to write a Parser with nested if statements.